-Since 1960, JOCS has worked to improve health facilities/services by sending 60 medical workers to 10 countries in Asia and Africa.The attached list is the counterpart that JOCS has sent medical personnels recently.
+Since 1960, JOCS has worked to improve health facilities/services by sending over 70 medical workers to 10 countries in Asia and Africa.The attached list is the counterpart that JOCS has sent medical personnels recently.

 Along with dispatching health care professionals, another pillar of JOCS activities is giving scholarships.
 By giving scholarships to people studying health care, it helps to raise the level of heath care provided in that region.